longhorn/website/content/docs/1.1.2/high-availability/node-failure.md

 You can find more detail about the setting options in the `Pod Deletion Policy When Node is Down` in the **Settings** tab in the Longhorn UI or [Settings reference](../../references/settings/#pod-deletion-policy-when-node-is-down)

-### Volume Attachment recovery policy

-If you decide to force delete the pod (either manually or with the help of Longhorn), Kubernetes will take about another **six minutes** to delete the VolumeAttachment object associated with the Pod, then finally detach the volume from the lost Node and allow it to be used by the new pod.

-This six-minute period is [hard-coded in Kubernetes](https://github.com/kubernetes/kubernetes/blob/5e31799701123c50025567b8534e1a62dbc0e9f6/pkg/controller/volume/attachdetach/attach_detach_controller.go#L95): If the pod on the lost node is forced deleting, the related volumes won't be unmounted correctly.
-Then Kubernetes will wait for this fixed timeout to directly clean up the VolumeAttachment object.

-To deal with this problem we provide 3 different Volume Attachment recovery policies.

-##### Volume Attachment recovery policy `never` *(Kubernetes default)*
-Longhorn will not recover the Volume Attachment from a failed node, which is consistent with the default Kubernetes behavior.
-The user needs to force delete the terminating pods, at which point Longhorn will recover the Volume Attachment from the failed node.
-Which then allows the pending replacement pods to start correctly with the requested volumes being available.

-##### Volume Attachment recovery policy `wait` *(Longhorn default)*
-Longhorn will wait to recover the Volume Attachment till all the terminating pods deletion grace period has passed.
-Since the nodes `kubelet` is required to delete the pods by this point, and the pods are still available we can conclude that the failed nodes `Kubelet` is incapable of deleting the pods.
-At this point Longhorn will recover the Volume Attachment from the failed node.
-Which then allows the pending replacement pods to start correctly with the requested volumes being available.

-##### Volume Attachment recovery policy `immediate`
-Longhorn will recover the Volume Attachment from a failed node as soon as there are pending replacement pods available.
-Which then allows the pending replacement pods to start correctly with the requested volumes being available.

 ## What to expect when a failed Kubernetes Node recovers

 If the node is back online within 5 - 6 minutes of the failure, Kubernetes will restart pods, unmount, and re-mount volumes without volume re-attaching and VolumeAttachment cleanup.